JWBurgers/deciphering-bitcoin/References.md

 Rambure, Dominique, and Alec Nacamuli.
 2008. *Payment Systems: From the Salt Mines to the Board Room*.
 Basingstoke, UK: Palgrave Macmillan.

+Rau, Susanne.
+2025.
+Fair rhythms: On times, spaces, and experiences of fairs.
+In *Fairs, Cities, and Merchants: Spatiotemporal analyses (14th-17th century), ed.
+J.-L. Gaulin and S. Rau, 361-87.
+Berlin: Walter de Gruyter.

 Read, Frederick.
 1926.
 The origin, early history, and later development of bills of exchange and certain other negotiable instruments. *Canadian Bar Review*, 665, 440-59.

 Richards, Richard.
 1927.
 The evolution of paper money in England. *The Quarterly Journal of Economics*, 41, 361-404.

 Richards, Richard. \[1958\] 2012. *The Early History of Banking in England*, rev. edn.
 Abingdon, England: Routledge.

+Sangster, Alan.
+2025a.
+The diffusion of double entry bookkeeping before 1800: Establishing a new research agenda. *Accounting Historians Journal*, 52, 95-113.

+Sangster, Alan.
+2025b.
+The emergence of double entry bookkeeping. *The Economic History Review*, 78, 499-528.

 Schaede, Ulrike.
 1989.
 Forwards and futures in Tokugawa-Period Japan: A new perspective on the Dojima rice market. *Journal of Banking and Finance*, 13, 487-513.